yw229/VcfParser/docs/FILTERS.rst

                 return record.QUAL

-This class subclasses ``vcf.Filter`` which provides the interface for VCF filters.
+This class subclasses ``vcf.filters.Base`` which provides the interface for VCF filters.
 The ``description``` and ``name`` are metadata about the parser.
 The ``customize_parser`` method allows you to add arguments to the script.
 We use the ``__init__`` method to grab the argument of interest from the parser.